Yūji Mitsuya

-Yūji Mitsuya (三ツ矢 雄二, Mitsuya Yūji) is a Japanese actor, voice actor, director of audiography, voice director and sound supervisor from Toyohashi, Aichi Prefecture who is affiliated with Mitsuya Project.
+Yūji Mitsuya (三ツ矢 雄二, Mitsuya Yūji) is a Japanese actor, voice actor, director of audiography, voice director, and sound supervisor from Toyohashi, Aichi Prefecture who is affiliated with Mitsuya Project.
 He graduated from Meiji University.

-He is best known for his roles in The Lion King as Timon, Touch as Tatsuya Uesugi, Combattler V as Hyōma Aoi, Kiteretsu Daihyakka as Kōji Togari, Saint Seiya as Virgo Shaka and the TV Asahi version of the Japanese dub of the Back to the Future trilogy as Marty McFly.
+He is best known for his roles in The Lion King as Timon, Touch as Tatsuya Uesugi, Combattler V as Hyōma Aoi, Kiteretsu Daihyakka as Kōji Togari, Saint Seiya as Virgo Shaka, and the TV Asahi version of the Japanese dub of the Back to the Future trilogy as Marty McFly.

 Mitsuya came out as gay on a TV show on January 12, 2017.
-In January 2022, Mitsuya was diagnosed with prostate cancer.
+In January 2022, Mitsuya revealed that he had been diagnosed with prostate cancer in January 2021.